TanmayAmbadkar/GenerativeImage2Text/README.md

 This repo presents some example codes to reproduce some results in [GIT: A Generative Image-to-text Transformer for Vision and Language](https://arxiv.org/abs/2205.14100).

+This has been adapted from the Original repo for GIT. - https://github.com/microsoft/GenerativeImage2Text

 # Installation
 - Install [azfuse](https://github.com/microsoft/azfuse).
 The tool is used to automatically download the data.
 The configuration of